Scott Weiland: Early life

+in Huntington Beach and Orange Coast College in Costa Mesa.
+Before fully devoting himself to a music career, he worked as a paste up artist for the Los Angeles Daily Journal legal newspaper.

 Career

 Stone Temple Pilots

-In 1985, Weiland met bassist Robert DeLeo at a Black Flag concert in Long Beach, California.
-The two of them were discussing their love interests, when they realized they were both dating the same girl.
-They developed a bond over the incident, and ended up moving into her vacated apartment.
-Weiland's childhood friends Corey Hicock and David Allin rounded out the group, both of whom would soon be replaced by Eric Kretz and DeLeo's brother Dean.
+In 1985, Scott Weiland and his friends in their band Soi Disant – guitarist Corey Hicock and drummer David Allin – first encountered Robert Deleo playing live at various gigs, deciding to track him down after witnessing his shows.
+Hicock and Allin would soon be replaced by Eric Kretz and DeLeo's brother Dean.
 They took the name Stone Temple Pilots because of their fondness for the initials "STP".
-In one of the band's first opening performances as Mighty Joe Young, they opened for Electric Love Hogs, whose guitarist Dave Kushner would one day co-found Weiland's later band Velvet Revolver.
+Robert DeLeo said that, while he was working at Mesa Boogie, in Sunset Boulevard, Scott was working "across catty-corner" from him and would come to show musical ideas.
+In one of the band's first opening performances under the name Mighty Joe Young, they opened for Electric Love Hogs, whose guitarist Dave Kushner would one day co-found Weiland's later band Velvet Revolver.
 In 1992, they released their first album, Core, spawning four hits ("Sex Type Thing", "Wicked Garden", "Creep", and "Plush".)

 In 1994, STP released their second record, Purple, which saw the development of a more distinctive identity for the band.
-Like Core, Purple was a big success for the band, spawning three hit singles ("Big Empty", "Vasoline" and "Interstate Love Song") and selling more than six million copies.
+Like Core, Purple was a big success for the band, spawning three hit singles ("Big Empty", "Vasoline", and "Interstate Love Song") and selling more than six million copies.
 The critical response to Purple was more favorable, with Spin calling it a "quantum leap" from the band's previous album.

 In 1995, Weiland formed the alternative rock band the Magnificent Bastards with session drummer Victor Indrizzo in San Diego.
 The band included Zander Schloss and Jeff Nolan on guitars and Bob Thompson on bass.
 Only two songs were recorded by the Magnificent Bastards, "Mockingbird Girl", composed by Nolan, Schloss, and Weiland, appeared in the film Tank Girl and on its soundtrack, and a cover of John Lennon's "How Do You Sleep?" was recorded for the tribute album, Working Class Hero: A Tribute to John Lennon.
 Weiland rejoined Stone Temple Pilots in the fall of 1995, but STP was forced to cancel most of their 1996–1997 tour in support of their third release, Tiny Music...
 Songs from the Vatican Gift Shop, which sold about two million albums.
 Weiland encountered problems with drug addiction at this time as well, which inspired some of his songs in the late-1990s and resulted in prison time.

 In 1999, STP regrouped once again and released No. 4.
 The album contained the hit single "Sour Girl", promoted by a surreal music video with Sarah Michelle Gellar.
 That same year, Weiland also recorded two songs with the short-lived supergroup the Wondergirls.
 During this time period Weiland spent five months in jail for drug possession.